JesseYang1017/portfolio/README.md

 - [Virtual Stranger Things Experience (Github link)](https://github.com/JesseYang1017/Virtual_Reality.git)

--
-  This project is a VR recreation of Vecna's world from Stranger Things, offering users the unique experience of walking around and exploring the iconic setting.
+  project is a VR recreation of Vecna's world from Stranger Things, offering users the unique experience of walking around and exploring the iconic setting.